In the Beginning

 But things didn’t last.
 I was diagnosed with Type II Diabetes and was having some issues with mood swings and other symptoms.
 But the main thing is that for a while I was a bit bipolar.
 Some of those friends who wanted to help grow the site suddenly weren’t interested in Savage///Circuits anymore and left.
 Some felt they could build a better site and left to attempt that.
 This left only a few people to handle a large, complex site with all these activities going on.

 To try and downsize I started disabling various sections of the website in an attempt to remove sections I could not maintain, however a random update to PHP by my host broke some parts of the vBulletin software and corrupted the database such that entire sections of the website no longer functioned.
 The frustration of this coupled with so many key members leaving and the diabetes forced me to re-evaluate my time in the website and I eventually got so uninterested in it that I let it go for almost a year.
-The website sat completely unusable for many months.
+The website sat completely unusable for more than six months.

 Rising From The Ashes

 In 2012 I worked on getting the site back up but things were hindered by continuing health issues I was having with Type II Diabetes.
-I tried to bring back some key people, but they wanted nothing to do with me.
+I tried to bring back some key people, but many wanted nothing to do with me.
 By 2013 I was finally starting to get a handle on rebuilding the site.
 I had lost so much content and was struggling with trying to back up what I could from the old site.
 That’s when my wife was diagnosed with Breast Cancer.
 Suddenly getting Savage///Circuits back up and running wasn’t such a big priority anymore.
 With her health getting worse I stopped taking care of myself and my own health got much worse.
 Wendy finished her chemotherapy in February of 2014.
-After this things slowly started getting back to normal and I thought I could turn my attention to the website once more.
+After this, things slowly started getting back to normal and I thought I could turn my attention to the website once more.
 The only problem was my own health was still problematic.

 But the main problem now was participation.
 Most members had not come back and many expressed no interest in coming back at all, citing too many websites to visit or being too busy.
 The less people that signed up, the less interested new members were in signing up.
 I tried re-launching some of the old events such as weekly chats, moving us into a Google Hangouts rather than IRC channel but got almost zero interest.
 I started the monthly prize giveaway but then most people who signed up only ever showed up for the giveaway and didn’t participate any other time.
 I re-started the travelling junk box under a new name, “The Fellowship Of The Travelling Parts Box” and we got another surge of membership to participate in that, however it too was doomed to fail for lack of any other participation.
 Several members delayed the box for over a month forcing others to wait.
 These members then refused to follow-up or participate again.
 By the third trip the box had returned with nothing but junk and the whole endeavor was scrapped once again.